-Rich, round and sweet, with notes of milk-chocolate, coconut and agave.
+Rich, round and sweet, with notes of praline, maple and apricot.

 • Mataquescuintla, Jalapa